egonSchiele/salty/README.md

 ## Usage

+### transpiling to php

+    salty -p test.salt # outputs test.php
+    salty -p # reads from stdin and prints php to stdout

+### transpiling to js

+    salty -j test.salt # outputs test.js
-By default salty reads from stdin and prints to stdout.
+    salty -j # reads from stdin and prints js to stdout

-You can also give it a file to read like so:
+### debugging

+Maybe salty isn't behaving how you expected?
+You can see the parsed AST using these commands

-    salty test.salt
+    salty -d test.salt

-And it will print php code on stdout.

-Or,

-    salty -f test.salt
+    salty -b test.salt

-Will write to `test.php`.

-Use

-    stack ghci

-to play with the parser in ghci.
+The difference is, `-d` will show the AST after the first step, whereas `-b` will show the AST after backtracks processed.

 ## Features